Multi-temporal decomposition for elastoplastic ratcheting solids: Conclusions and perspectives

 We have presented a multi-temporal PGD formulation for solids under cyclic loading, considering an arbitrary number of time scales.
-The proposed framework allows us to solve the balance equations exclusively for the small-time intra-cyclic response.
+The proposed framework allows us to solve the spatial balance equations exclusively for the small-time intra-cyclic response.
 In contrast, the large-time inter-cyclic response is described by simple scalar algebraic equations.
 The framework is applied to a ratcheting plasticity model that exhibits strongly nonlinear cyclic behavior, incorporating competing mechanisms such as cyclic hardening and strain accumulation.
 The numerical results of relevant boundary value problems demonstrate that the PGD solutions accurately capture the reference response with a significantly reduced number of space-time degrees of freedom.
 Indeed, good approximations were achieved by employing only 3 modes in the examined problems.
-This approach holds promise for simulating complex structures and systems subjected to cyclic loads, including offshore wind turbine foundations.
+This approach holds promise for simulating complex structures and systems subjected to cyclic loads, such as offshore wind turbines.

 The present work has not addressed the pressing issue of computational time.
-Future research should focus on developing efficient numerical implementation schemes, possibly integrating elements from a fully consistent linearization (section~\ref{sec:numimp}).
-Additionally, efficient full-time integration schemes for the evolution equations of internal variables should be explored.
+Future research should focus on developing efficient numerical implementation schemes. \tB{For this purpose, a consistent linearization (section~\ref{sec:numimp}) may be considered, performing a space-time decomposition of the consistent tangent~\cite{arjoune2022} in a multi-temporal setting}.
+Additionally, efficient full-time integration schemes for the evolution equations of internal variables could be explored.
 For instance, the PGD formulation of the mechanical balance equations can be combined with a cycle jumping technique for the local evolution equations.
-Another approach to consider is a multitemporal formulation for the evolution equations, although the incremental nature of these problems may pose significant challenges.
-These potential developments would build upon the present study, enabling the efficient computation of intricate solutions spanning a substantial number of load cycles.
-By doing so, we may fully harness the computational benefits offered by multi-temporal space-time PGD.
+Another approach to consider is a multi-temporal decomposition of the evolution equations, although the dissipative nature of internal variables may pose additional challenges. \tB{These potential developments would build upon the present study, enabling an efficient computation of non-linear responses spanning a substantial number of load cycles.} By doing so, we may fully harness the computational benefits offered by multi-temporal space-time PGD.